 Drug addiction has a severe impact on mental illness in the Pharr metro area.
 Police in Pharr are committed to keeping their schools and city drug-free.
 C.A.P.E.—Community Awareness and Police Enforcement—is a campaign set up by the Pharr police department to help community members safely report drug activity to police.
 The police also embrace The Truth About Drugs program that challenges Pharr residents to create a drug-free world.

 Law enforcement agencies also sponsor numerous engaging activities and use sophisticated media techniques to motivate Pharr community members to join the war on drugs.
 Police saturate all age groups from elementary school through high school with numerous anti-drug education programs, fun recreation, and informative media to neutralize drug addiction.
 The goal is to create partnership and trust between police and citizens.

 Difficulties in Obtaining Mental Health Treatment in Pharr

-Latest census data shows Pharr’s population is at 79,487 with 93.7 percent Hispanic, 5.8 percent White and 0.5 percent are other or identify as racially mixed.
+The latest census data shows Pharr’s population is at 79,487 with 93.7 percent Hispanic, 5.8 percent White, and 0.5 percent other or identify as racially mixed.
 The predominant languages are Spanish at 88 percent and English at 11.8 percent.
 Nearly 24 percent of people in Pharr are not legal residents of the United States.